EIN 31-6059936

 Program areas at Aim for the Handicapped

-School program - we go into the greater miami valley/dayton area school systems and work in conjunction with the classroom teachers to provide the Aim method for school age children from preschool through high school. the Aim method is a four-level movement program, always done to music that retrains the brain and aids in the development and improvement of fine and gross motor skills, focusing, following directions, as well as balance and coordination.
+School programs - we go into the greater miami valley/dayton area school systems and work in conjunction with the classroom teachers to provide the Aim method for school age children from preschool through high school. the Aim method is a four-level movement program, always done to music that retrains the brain and aids in the development and improvement of fine and gross motor skills, focusing, following directions, as well as balance and coordination.
 We also provide our sessions within other nonprofit organizations that have services for disabled preschoolers and toddlers.
-During this short year-end we provide 10 classes, for 3 weeks to 115 children for a total of 1355 times children received Aim in schools.
+During this year-end we provide 36 weeks of classes, 135 classes, 1651 children received Aim in schools.
+Teachers trained this year were 28.

 the Aim method is adaptable for any person at any age.
 Aim is also proven to be beneficial for brain damage, memory disorders, such as dementia and alzheimer's, arthritis, and/or orthopedic conditions so we are conducting our thirty-minute sessions in collaborating with other nonprofit organizations serving adults with disabilities.
-During the fiscal year we provide services 49 classes in facilities serving 180 individuals for a total of 8,820 sessions of Aim.
+During the fiscal year we provide services 11 classes in facilities serving 235 individuals and 1 class in nursing homes serving 20 individuals.

 Who funds Aim for the Handicapped